jagojar/Apim-Samples/CONTRIBUTING.md

 - For infrastructure or sample changes, update the relevant `create.ipynb` and `main.bicep` files.
 - Keep documentation clear and concise.

+## Decision-Making Process

+All contributions are appreciated and evaluated.
+In the event of a difference of opinion, final decisions lie with the project owner.

 ## Code of Conduct

 Please be respectful and considerate in all interactions.